christopher-hague/real-fizz-buzz-1/README.md

 # Getting Started
 This project was created with `create-react-app`.
 Clone the repo and run `npm install` via the terminal.
-Although projects with `create-react-app` have out of the box support for React Testing Library, testing will be covered in step 3 due to the time constraint as described in the guidelines.
+Although projects with `create-react-app` have out of the box support for React Testing Library, testing will be covered in [Part 3](https://github.com/christopher-hague/real-fizz-buzz-3) due to the time constraint as described in the guidelines.
 Please see that repo for instructions related to testing.
 The app can be started with `npm start`.
 Look to the code in `src/fizzBuzz` to see how Real FizzBuzz was implemented.

 # Overview
 The directions for Real FizzBuzz - Part 1 are pretty straightforward.
 When given a range of numbers, render them according to how they meet the following criteria: